orkes-io/docs/docs/reference-docs/api/workflow/restart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Restart workflow execution
+# Restart Workflow Execution

 Restart a workflow execution from the beginning with the same input.
-When called on a workflow that is not in a terminal status, this operation has no effect.
-If useLatestDefinition is set, the restarted workflow fetches the latest definition from the metadata store
+This operation has no effect when called on a workflow that is not in a terminal status.
+If **useLatestDefinition** is set, the restarted workflow fetches the latest definition from the metadata store.

-## Properties

 ## API
 POST /workflow/{workflowId}/restart